powwr/jaffle-shop/TECH_EXERCISE_CHALLENGES.md

 **Objective:** Add dbt unit tests to validate your Regex parsing logic

 **Background:**
-In Challenge 1.2, you wrote regex to parse SKUs.
+In Challenge 1.2, you wrote a regex to parse SKUs.
 Now, we need to guarantee this logic works for various edge cases using dbt's Unit Testing framework (available in dbt Core 1.8+).

 **Task:**